 And with that, perhaps it should stay a mystery.

 Enter the Psychics

 Scores of theories and books have been presented over the years on this mystery, yet nothing has come to light to even begin to explain what happened — that is, until now.

 Eerie.
 The weather is calm.
-Guys out of their minds, mad.
+The guys there are out of their minds, mad.
 Sweating, hallucinating, like something is chasing them.
-They jumped off the cliff, into the water and died.
+They… jumped off the cliff, into the water, and died.
 The land is cursed?
 Something underneath is dark, energetically wrong.
 Some negative force radiates out and causes people to go crazy.
-Hallucinations, fear, panic, anything negative.
+Hallucinations, fear, panic, anything negative multiply.
 Like water dripping, it starts small, then escalates into something huge in the mind.

 I see someone being chased by bees… only there are no bees.
 It’s all in their mind.
 They’re waving at nothing, running, terrified.
 Something… some kind of dark energy from below is making them crazy.
 They jump into the water… gone.

 But that’s not all the psychics had on this topic.
 Da-da will save that for later.